KrishaPriya/IctBlog/README.md

 To run the project for the individual feature open /Projects/<Feature> in eclipse and intelj and run the TestNG test.xml file from the run configuration.
-  The demo video show how to open the Trainer project and run in in eclipse in mac enviroment.
+  The demo video show how to open the Trainer project and run in eclipse in mac enviroment.